The Man Who Played with Fire

 The Man Who Played with Fire (French: L'homme qui joue avec le feu) is a 1942 French romantic drama film directed by Jean de Limur and starring Ginette Leclerc, Jacqueline Laurent and Aimé Clariond.
 The film's sets were designed by the art director Robert-Jules Garnier.

 Synopsis

-A well-meaning wealthy man Monsieur Desert decides to try and cure men and woman of heartaches in love.
+A well-meaning wealthy man Monsieur Desert decides to try and cure men and women of heartaches in love.
 He establishes a retreat for them in the grounds of a country estate and with the assistance of his grandson Bernard attempts to watch over them to cure them of love.
 However, things do not go according to plan.